maxplanck-ie/snakepipes/docs/content/setting_up.rst

 The default options for all command-line arguments as well as for the cluster (memory) are stored in the workflow-specific folders.
 If you have cloned the repository locally, these files are located under ``snakePipes/workflows/<workflow_name>`` folder.
 You can modify the values in these yamls to suite your needs.
 Most of the default values could also be replaced from the command line wrappers while executing a workflow.

-Below are some of the workflow defaults from the DNA-mapping pipeline.
+Below are some of the workflow defaults from the DNAmapping pipeline.
 Empty sections means no default is set:

 .. parsed-literal::
     ## key for the genome name (eg. dm3)